x2on/gradle-hockeyapp-plugin/README.md

 ## Compatibility

-The plugin is compatible with gradle 2.14 only.
+The plugin is compatible with gradle 2.14 and up.

 ## Basic usage